777arc/textbook/content/pluto_intro.rst

 Let's try receiving samples from the PlutoSDR, and in the process, see how many samples per second we can push through the USB 2.0 connection.

 **Your task is to create a Python script that determines the rate samples are actually being received in Python, i.e. count the samples received and keep track of time to figure out the rate.
-Then, try using different sample_rate's and buffer sizes to see how it impacts the highest achievable rate.**
+Then, try using different sample_rate's and buffer_size's to see how it impacts the highest achievable rate.**

-Note that if you find you are receiving less samples per second than the specified sample_rate, it means you are losing/dropping some fraction of samples, which will likely happen at high sample_rate's.
+Kepe in mind, if you receive less samples per second than the specified sample_rate, it means you are losing/dropping some fraction of samples, which will likely happen at high sample_rate's, since the Pluto only uses USB 2.0.

 The following code will act as a starting point, and provides almost all the code you need to accomplish this task.

 .. code-block:: python